A beginner’s guide to Broadway: Shows to see and how to buy tickets

 What is Broadway?

-There are 41 official Broadway theatres (as of right now), and a Broadway theatre does not have to be on the street that lends its name.
+There are 41 official Broadway theatres, and a Broadway theatre does not have to be on the street that lends its name.
 A Broadway theatre is determined by the specific union contract that governs the employees and regulations of a theatre.
-While most Broadway theatres are in Midtown Manhattan or the surrounding areas, there are also plenty of theatres in the same neighbourhood that are not designated under Broadway’s jurisdiction.
-Only official Broadway shows are eligible for Tony Awards though, so even though these venues might be neighbours, there needs to be a Broadway contract to earn the Broadway moniker.
+While most Broadway theatres are in midtown Manhattan or the surrounding areas, there are also plenty of theatres in the same neighborhood that are not considered Broadway theatres.
+Only official Broadway shows are eligible for Tony Awards, though, so even though these venues might be neighbors, there needs to be a Broadway contract to earn the Broadway moniker.

-From long-running shows like The Phantom of the Opera, Wicked, and Chicago to limited runs and special engagements, there are plenty of shows to enjoy on Broadway.
+From long-running shows like Wicked and Chicago to limited runs and special engagements, there are plenty of shows to enjoy on Broadway.

 Where is Broadway?